Photos: Braves lose to the Marlins

 1 /

-Atlanta Braves starting pitcher Bryce Elder throws during the first inning of a baseball game against the Miami Marlins, Friday, Sept.
+Atlanta Braves' Ronald Acuna Jr., front left, leaves the field during the seventh inning of a baseball game against the Miami Marlins, Friday, Sept.
 15, 2023, in Miami.
-Miami won 9-6.
+The Marlins won 9-6.
 (AP Photo/Lynne Sladky)

 © 2023 The Atlanta Journal-Constitution.